protesilaos/iosevka-comfy/README.md

 for i in iosevka-comfy{,-motion,-wide,-wide-motion}{,-fixed,-duo} ; do npm run build -- ttf::$i ; done
 ```

-The last update to Iosevka Comfy was done on 2023-05-15 using upstream
+The last update to Iosevka Comfy was done on 2023-09-30 using upstream
-version `v21.1.2`, commit `7ef24b8d`.
+commit `f6e57fbf0` (post `v27.0.2`).

 Each file is provided as-is in the hope that it may prove useful, but
 is otherwise intended only for my private use.